-Components are enabled if they have been added to the TCP/IP Services configuration database (TCPIP\$CONFIGURATION.DAT), and they are started the next time TCP/IP Services is started.
-You can also start (or stop) a specific component, without having to restart TCP/IP Services, by choosing the "Start service" option from that component's configuration menu.
-In addition, you can use command procedures to start or stop a specific component, as explained in Section 3.10.3.
+Servers are enabled for startup if they have been added to the TCP/IP Services configuration database (TCPIP\$CONFIGURATION.DAT), and they are started the next time TCP/IP Services is started.
+You can also start (or stop) a specific server, without having to restart TCP/IP Services, by choosing the "Start service"

-The initial status of the components depends on whether you have other TCP/IP Services installations in place on the system, and whether the software or individual components have been started.
-To minimize resource consumption, enable and start the specific server components you plan to use, and disable those you do not plan to use.
-You can choose option A to configure all the server components.
+The initial status of the servers depends on whether you have other TCP/IP Services installations in place on the system, and whether the software or individual servers have been started.
+To minimize resource consumption, enable and start the specific servers you plan to use, and disable those you do not plan to use.
+You can choose option A to configure all the servers.

-For server components that have associated client components (such as the FTP server and client), when you configure the server component you are prompted about whether to configure the corresponding client component.
+For servers that have associated client services (such as the FTP server and client), when you configure the server you are prompted about whether to configure the corresponding client.